nus-cs2103/website-base/admin/appendixE-gitHub.md

 * **Reduce automated checks**: You can also reduce the rigor of checkstyle checks to expedite PR processing.

 * **Switch to a lighter workflow**: While _forking workflow_ is the safest (and is recommended), it is also rather heavy.
 You may switch to a simpler workflow if the forking workflow if you wish.
-Refer the textbook to find more about alternative workflows: _branching workflow_, _centralized workflow_.
+Refer the textbook to find more about alternative workflows: _feature branches workflow_, _centralized workflow_.
 Even if you do switch, we still recommend that you use PR reviews, at least for PRs affecting others' features.

 * If you are unsure if a certain adjustment is allowed, you can check with the teaching team first.